Bobby & Laurie

-Bobby & Laurie were an Australian beat pop duo of the 1960s, with Laurie Allen (19422002) on vocals, guitar and keyboards and Bobby Bright (born in England, 3 February 1945) on vocals and guitar.
+Bobby & Laurie were an Australian beat pop duo of the 1960s, with Laurie Allen (1942–2002) on vocals, guitar and keyboards and Bobby Bright (3 February 1945 – 19 July 2025) on vocals and guitar.
 Their regular backing band were the Rondells.
 The duo's most popular singles were, "I Belong with You" (1964) and "Hitch Hiker" (1966).
-Their debut album, Bobby and Laurie (1965), was the first for independent label, Go!!
-Records.
+Their debut album, Bobby and Laurie (1965), was the first for independent label, Go!!.
 The duo disbanded in 1967 to pursue solo careers and briefly reformed from 1969 to 1971.
-Laurie Allen died in 2002, aged 60, after a heart attack.

 History

-Lawrence Frank Allen was born in Melbourne on 9 March 1942 to Jack and Edna Laurie.
+Lawrence Frank Allen was born in Melbourne on 9 March 1942 to Jack and Edna Allen.
 On vocals and guitar Allen formed the Three Jays, in the late 1950s, with Jimmy Braggs on piano accordion and Johnny MacGaw on drums.
 He followed with stints in the Lories (c.
 1958) and then the Roulettes (1958–59), a long-running Melbourne revue band.
 From 1959 to 1961, he was lead guitarist for Malcolm Arthur & the Knights, and in 1962 he was lead singer and organist of a previously instrumental group, the Blue Jays.
 At the end of 1963, the Blue Jays became the Fabulous Blue Jays, the backing band for singer, Tony Worsley.
 Allen then rejoined the Roulettes.

-Bobby Bright born on 3 February 1945 in England.
-He worked as a solo artist in Adelaide.
-He moved to Melbourne and released two singles on the W&G Records label in 1963, "Girls Never Notice Me" (with the Strangers) and "Defeated by His Heart", before joining the Roulettes later in that year.
+Robert Harry Bright was born in Watford, England on 3 February 1945, and arrived in Adelaide in April 1954, via SS Strathnaver, at age nine.
+His mother Elsie May Bright née Jackson (1915–2001) was a domestic worker, who had divorced her husband and had sole custody of their son before emigrating.
+Bright worked as a solo artist in Adelaide in the early 1960s.
+During 1961 he sang pop vocals at Surfside Dance for Teenagers, Henley Town Hall, each Friday night.
+Bright moved to Melbourne and released two singles on the W&G Records label in 1963, "Girls Never Notice Me" (with the Strangers) and "Defeated by His Heart", before joining the Roulettes later in that year.